Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Overview of Adaptation Paradigms of Agentic AI

 \section{Overview of Adaptation Paradigms of Agentic AI}

-In this section, we provide an overview of the adaptation paradigms that form the analytical basis of this paper.
-Our objective is to establish a unified framework for categorizing existing studies on agentic AI systems according to \textbf{what is adapted} (the agent or the tool) and \textbf{how the adaptation signal is obtained}.
-We summarize these perspectives into four canonical paradigms, which together capture the major directions of adaptation explored in recent literature.
+We present the adaptation paradigms that form the analytical basis of this paper.
+We categorize existing studies on agentic AI systems according to \textbf{what is adapted} (the agent or the tool) and \textbf{how the adaptation signal is obtained}, yielding four canonical paradigms that capture the major directions of adaptation in recent literature.

-To facilitate a clear understanding of these paradigms, this section proceeds in three parts.
-We first introduce the mathematical notations that are used throughout this paper (\S\ref{subsec:math_notations}).
-We then provide formal expressions for the four paradigms (\S\ref{subsec:formalization}).
-Finally, we present illustrative examples that help clarify how each paradigm operates and how they differ in adaptation mechanisms (\S \ref{subsec:examples}).